Gabriel Woods

 Can You Cook Brisket Like a Steak?

-No, you cannot cook brisket like a steak and expect to have a tender, juicy piece of meat.
+You cannot cook brisket like a steak and expect to have a tender, juicy piece of meat.
 Brisket is a large cut of beef that requires slow cooking methods to break down the tough muscle fibers and fats.
-If you try to cook it like a steak, it will come out dry, chewy, and far from ideal.

 What Cut of Meat Is Closest to a Flank Steak?

 Skirt steak is the cut of meat that is the closest to a flank steak.
-Both of these are long and thin cuts of meat that come from the underside of the cow.
-In most cooking, you can substitute these cuts for one another.
-Both of them benefit greatly from being cut against the grain when served.
+Both of these are long and thin cuts of meat that come from the underside of the cow and can be substituted for most dishes.

 References: